 Investments are carried at fair value (see Note 5 for fair value measurements).
 Fair value is the price that would be received to sell an asset in an orderly transaction between market participants at the measurement date.
 Net realized and unrealized gains and losses on investments are reflected in the consolidated statement of activities.
+A realized gain or loss on investment represents the profit or loss that has resulted from the sale of an investment at a higher or lower price than its original purchase price.
+An unrealized gain or loss on investment represents the increase or decrease in value of an investment that has not yet been sold (see Note 5).

 To satisfy its long-term rate-of-return objectives, the Organization relies on a total return strategy in which investment returns are achieved through both capital appreciation (realized and unrealized) and current yield (interest and dividends).
 The Organization targets a diversified and prudent asset allocation to achieve its long-term return objectives, while maintaining portfolio stability and preserving capital.